tstansberry/MKS21X-FinalProject/README.md

 # January 7th
 Timothy- Finally able to isolate the specific definition element that we needed... converting it into a string (after much trial and error). <br />
 Vishwaa-
+# January 8th
+Timothy- Switched up the functionality of the parser.
+Instead of taking the easy route (definition provided at the top), it now goes down deep into the code and finds the location with all possible definitions.
+Currently having an error with the Element method "getAttribute()". <br />
+Vishwaa-